psrpinto/rev2-master-keyboard/setup.md

 # Setup Instructions
-> Please follow all instruction in this document until the end.
+> Make sure you follow all instructions in this document, until the end.

 ## Set Rev2's global settings
 The first thing to do is to make sure the Rev2's global settings are correctly set: